leotiger/wordpress-enhancements/README.md

 - The Carousel block does not provide a natural slide progression within the same overlay for images included in the carousel block
 - The Gallery block does support this behavior natively

+The image lightbox for carousel picture can be improved to have a more native touch via css and js.

 👉 We implemented a custom solution to unify behavior and improve visual control.

 ---